lucav76/CarND-Capstone/ros/src/tl_detector/README.md

 Traffic Light boxes detection
 ==
 For the Traffic Light Detection, we wanted to use a detector already trained.
-There are several in the Model Zoo of TensorFlow, able to hit seveal performance/precision points.
+There are several in the Model Zoo of TensorFlow, able to hit several performance/precision points.
 The goal is to find the traffic lights, so that we can feed them to the Neural Network for classification.

 The most interesting seemed to be: